contagon/handbook/handbook/36-creating-changing-and-naming-new-units.md

 ### 36.5.2 Ward and Branch Changes

-After a stake or mission president receives approval for ward or branch changes, he generally has 90 days to present the changes to the members for their sustaining vote.
+After a stake or mission president receives approval for ward or branch changes, he generally has 90 days to present the changes to be sustained by the members.
 If he needs to delay longer than 90 days, he requests permission from the Office of the First Presidency.

 Stake or mission presidents notify Church headquarters or their area office after the changes have been made.
 Maps and units are not updated until they are recorded by Church headquarters.